weao/nnSparrow/readme.md

 **3. Configuration**
 ```
 int getLayerCount();
-// Get the number of layers.
+// Get the number of layers in the model.
 ```
 ```
 double getAvgError();